 Inspired by the wildness of the rugged Acadian coastline and forests, the incredible power of the Bay of Fundy and the reminder of constant change that comes with living on a tidal river, a business name was chosen that would reflect this unique corner of the world.
 The name Sissiboo, said to be an Acadian word meaning “six owls”, refers to a local river system that borders on one of the largest wilderness areas in eastern Canada—an area rich with rivers and lakes and a favorite outdoor destination for their family.

 Our packaging has been a truly collaborative effort amongst friends.
 We owe great thanks to Tia McLennan for the gorgeous lino-cut prints that now adorn them.
 Tia has been studying and practicing art for over ten years.
-She has a penchant for printmaking, currently resides in Montreal, QC and loves her morning coffee.
+She has a penchant for printmaking, poetry and gardening, especially garlic.
+She currently resides in St. John’s NL and loves her morning coffee.